Pal Do Pal

 Pal Do Pal is a 1999 Pakistani romantic action film, which was directed by Shamim Ara.

 This film starred Moammar Rana, Resham, Saud, Meera, Ismail Tara, Nayyar Ejaz and Shafqat Cheema in pivotal roles.
-The film is also notable for being the only Pakistani movie to have music by legendary Nusrat Fateh Ali Khan.
+The film is notable for being the only Pakistani movie to have its music composed by the legendary Nusrat Fateh Ali Khan.

 Plot

-The film follows the love story of central characters—Gul (Moammar) and Khushboo (Resham) who eagerly love each other, but face numerous hurdles in their journey of uniting with each other.
-As both belongs to different tribes, their families are not accepting their relationship, although Gul's cousin Ayaz (Saud) supports them.
-Ayaz's mother Muqaddas (Deeba), is actually the paternal aunt of Khushboo, but Khushboo's father Jahangir Khan broke all relations with her.
-Jahangir's step-brother Wazir Khan (Nayyar Ejaz) and his son Badshah (Shafqat Cheema) also conspires against Gul and Khushboo, as Badshah wants to capture all the property of Jahangir Khan, and that is possible only if Khushboo agrees to marry him.
+The film follows the love story of central characters—Gul (Moammar) and Khushboo (Resham) who are deeply in love, but their union faces numerous hurdles.
+As both belong to different tribes, their families strongly disapprove of their relationship, although Gul's cousin Ayaz (Saud) supports them.
+Ayaz's mother Muqaddas (Deeba) is actually the paternal aunt of Khushboo, but Khushboo's father Jahangir Khan had broken all relations with her.
+Jahangir's step-brother Wazir Khan (Nayyar Ejaz) and his son Badshah (Shafqat Cheema) also conspire against Gul and Khushboo, as Badshah wants to capture all the property of Jahangir Khan, and that is possible only if Khushboo agrees to marry him.
 Will Gul and Khushboo be able to unite?